-In 1978, Montgomery sold his interest in VCP but retained rights to The Adventures of You.
-He brought the series to Bantam Books, who was starting a children’s book division.
-Montgomery signed a contract for six books in 1978, and invited Ed Packard and another former VCP writer, Doug Terman, to contribute books to the series.
-Bantam also renamed the series Choose Your Own Adventure.
+In 1978, Montgomery sold his interest in the press, but retained rights to The Adventures of You.
+He brought the gamebook series to Bantam Books, who was starting a new children’s book division.
+Montgomery signed a contract for six books in 1978, and invited Ed Packard and another former VCP writer, Doug Terman, to contribute books to the new venture.
+Bantam renamed the series Choose Your Own Adventure.

-The series went out of print between 1999-2004, until Montgomery formed Chooseco to restore the series to print as well as to expand its reach into new media.
+The series went out of print between 1999-2004, when Montgomery formed Chooseco to restore the gamebook series to print and expand into new media.
 Several of the original series authors returned to contribute.

-In addition to its mainstream popularity, Choose Your Own Adventure has been cited by multiple educators as a uniquely effective method for helping students learn to read.
-The series has documented popular appeal for kids as well as specific appeal for the reluctant reader population due to the interactivity.
-Choose Your Own Adventure has also been used specifically in technology lesson plans in elementary, high school and college curriculum, as well as in professional development tools.
+In addition to its mainstream popularity, Choose Your Own Adventure has been cited by numerous educators as a uniquely effective method for helping students learn to read.
+The series has documented popular appeal for the reluctant reader due to its interactivity.
+Choose Your Own Adventure has also been used specifically in technology lesson plans in elementary, high school and college curricula, as well as in professional development tools.

-- Endings that result in the death of “you”, your companions or both.
-Many times these sorts of negative endings include transformation of the “you” into a non-human form and being permanently stuck in the transformed state.
+- Endings that result in the death of “you," your companions or both.
+Many times these sorts of negative endings include transformation of the “you” into a non-human form and becoming permanently stuck in the transformed state.

 - Other endings may be either satisfactory (but not the most desired ending) or unsatisfactory (but not totally bad).

 - Occasionally a particular set of choices will throw the reader into a loop where they repeatedly reach the same page (often with a reference to the situation being familiar).
 At this point the reader's only option is to restart the adventure.